0x1eef/sourcezap/README.md

 This command should be run after installing srczap for the first time:

-    # Add the srczap user, group and home directory
+    # Add the '_srczap' user, group and home directory
     # This command requires root privileges
     # setup-srczap